 St. Vincent Jennings in North Vernon, IN, is a critical care access hospital and provides 24/7 emergency care, an outpatient surgery center, and inpatient care.
 Our Rehab-to-Home Program includes short-term rehabilitation for Medicare patients who require extended stay skilled care, such as continued IV therapy, physical therapy, and occupational therapy.
+Our swing bed program offers continued skilled nursing and rehabilitation therapies.

 The surgical team includes surgeons and radiologists who specialize in many types of minimally invasive procedures including colonoscopies, ENT procedures, stereotactic breast procedures, thyroid biopsy, ductograms, thoracentesis, and paracentesis.
 We provide comprehensive diagnostic medical imaging services including digital x-ray, heart scans, CT, MRI, ultrasound (general, OB, vascular), fluoroscopy, digital mammography, bone density testing, nuclear cardiac stress tests, Holter/event monitoring, and general echocardiology.